NjoodMoh/Video_Game_Sales_Analysis-/README.md

 You are a data scientist in the gaming industry and want to analyze the sales pattern for different features.
 You want to investigate different features and approach the game producer with a thorough report.
 You want to find the answers to the following questions:

 1. Which genre  has the higest sales globally ?
-2. what are the top platform for different regions?
+2. What are the top 5 platform for different regions?
 3. What are the top 5 Platform making the most sales globally?
-4. Which Platform  has the higest sales globally ?
+4. Which Platform and genre has the higest sales globally in 2016?

 # Understanding the dataset